 Pranayama directly influences the respiratory centers of the brain.
-This result in patient gaining higher control over the movement of respiratory muscles and the pattern of thought, feeling and general behavior.
+This results in the patient gaining higher control over the movement of respiratory muscles and the pattern of thought, feeling, and general behavior.
 This is fundamental in the Yogic management of asthma.

 Kapal Bhati has a cleansing effect on the lungs and is a good practice for respiratory disorders.
 How to do Kapal Bhati and to know further details, the post on Kapal Bhati will help – Kapal Bhati Pranayama (The Frontal Brain Cleansing Breath)

 By the practice of Ujjayi, the efficiency of the lungs is enhanced.
-Respiratory tract and throat are freed from phlegm by the practice of Ujjayi Breathing.
+The respiratory tract and throat are freed from phlegm by the practice of Ujjayi Breathing.
 The complete detail of Ujjayi has been given in the post – Three Techniques Of Ujjayi Breath (Ocean or Psychic Breath) and its Benefits.

 Bhastrika involves forceful exhalation and abdominal movement, produces a strong current of expelled air, helping to expel bronchial secretions and strengthen the expiratory phase of the breathing cycle.

-The practitioner gets a higher concentration, get rid of anxiety and stress, gets clarity of thoughts, and tranquility of mind.
+The practitioner gets a higher concentration, gets rid of anxiety and stress, gets clarity of thoughts, and tranquility of mind.
 Details of the pranayama can be had in the post – Nadi Shodhana Pranayama – Alternate Nostril Breathing Technique and Benefits.

-The deep state of relaxation achieved through meditation helps the body processes recuperate to their normal level of activity.
+The deep state of relaxation achieved through meditation helps the body processes recuperate to its normal level of activity.

-Relaxation removes the tension in the respiratory muscles helping the patient of Asthma to breathe more efficiently.
+Relaxation removes the tension in the respiratory muscles helping the patient with Asthma to breathe more efficiently.
 This is reflected in increased breath holding time.

 Other important findings

 Uddiyan bandh and some asanas push the abdominal wall inside so that the diaphragm rises further into the chest and helps the lungs to be empty efficiently.

-If the above stated Yogic practices are incorporated into a daily lifestyle, the severity and frequency of asthma attacks diminish progressively and cure may possible in certain cases.
+If the above-stated Yogic practices are incorporated into a daily lifestyle, the severity and frequency of asthma attacks diminish progressively and cure may be possible in certain cases.